Ark-Arch/c-lang-journey/README.md

 HAPPY LEARNING WITH ME!!!

 p.s.
-I hope to document along the way concepts that I find important in achieving at least an 80% success in writing c programs.
+I hope to document along the way concepts that I find important in achieving at least an 80% success in writing c programs

+Also note that the text-reference for this repository is A-Book-On-C by Al Kelley and Ira Pohl.